microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Find-WinGetManifest.md

 # Find-WinGetManifest

 ## SYNOPSIS
-Connects to the specified Windows Package Manager source REST API to retrieve the manifest infos, returning manifest package identifier, name, publisher and versions.
+Connects to the specified Windows Package Manager source REST API to retrieve available Manifests, returning only the package identifier, name, publisher and versions for each Manifest result.

 ## SYNTAX